Heavy, wet snow causes power outages, road closures

 “Wyoming, they get winter,” Hoevet said, “so they’ve got a lot of equipment anyway.
 The fact that they were witnessing that sizable amount of drifting is kind of surprising on the one hand because of the magnitude of it, but when you look at the overall region that was covered from Rawlins to basically Sidney on the east-west legs, and then I-25 from south of Cheyenne to Denver, they’ve gotten sizable amounts of snow, too ...
 When you look at it, there’s a lot of snow to move.”

-In Nebraska, Interstate 80 remained closed from the Wyoming border east to Grand Island by Monday afternoon.
+In Nebraska, Interstate 80 remained closed from the Wyoming border east to Grand Island by as of Monday.
 Hoevet said the closings to the east of Sidney weren’t due to local conditions, but rather for what motorists would encounter as they travel west.
+By Tuesday, eastbound lanes of I-80 were opened from Big Springs, and westbound lanes had opened as far as Elm Creek.
+Most highways in the Panhandle had reopened by Tuesday.

 “The road conditions would allow traffic to drive on them, but once you get to the place where the road is physically closed from snow drifting and snow removal equipment trying to get the road open, you need to have a place for people to eat and get fuel and stay,” Hoevet said.

-“The roadway here may be fine, but the roadway south of town may be impassible.
+“The roadway here may be fine, but the roadway south of town may be impassable.
 We don’t want to send people into a situation where they can’t get to a destination.”

 Hoevet said the best bet for potential travelers is to check Nebraska 511 to see road conditions and closures.